FieldBoss/metascapes/README.md

 Next Steps
 -------
 This  project is really just a starting point for exploring the possibilities of composite NFTs in the metaverse.
-Additional tools can be build that extend MetaScapes providing capabilities yet to be developed.
+Additional tools can be built that extend MetaScapes providing capabilities yet to be developed.
 Here are some ideas:
    *	The  location of individual child nodes can be moved or ownership can be transferred
    *	The location of an entire pod can be moved or ownership transferred
    *	Child nodes can be added or deleted from the master pod